unknown321/wampy/USAGE.md

 `Language` allows you to change UI language.
 Restart the device to apply changes.
 Some characters from your language might be missing, see [relevant section](#some-characters-are-missing) for fixes.

-List of languages: English, Russian, Japanese, Simplified Chinese, Vietnamese, Spanish, French, German, Korean, Portuguese (Brazil), Italian, Polish.
+List of languages: English, Russian, Japanese, Simplified Chinese, Traditional Chinese, Vietnamese, Spanish, French, German, Korean, Portuguese (Brazil), Italian, Polish.

 `Debug` button opens debug page, which you (the user) don't need.